 What is an appeal?

-It is the right of an individual to apply for the wrong decision of the court to be reviewed by a higher court and possibly be quashed.
-Such a right is not automatic.
-There must be substantial procedural or other irregularity which will give rise to appeal.
-The aim of appeal is to correct the wrong decision and so to avoid miscarriage of justice.
-An appeal must be allowed by a higher court.
+An appeal must be allowed by a court.
 It is therefore necessary to prove that there was some kind of misunderstanding of the law, evidence or facts.
-Sometimes one of the parties obtains fresh evidence, this is not normally allowed by an appeal court but if the party can show that this evidence was relevant and credible but not possible to be obtained for the hearing at a lower court then fresh evidence will be allowed.
+Sometimes one of the parties obtains fresh evidence; this is not normally allowed by an appeal court, but if the party can show that this fresh evidence was relevant and credible but not possible to be obtained for the hearing at a lower court, it will be allowed.

 Structure of the courts